Arachni/arachni/conf/README.webui.yaml.txt

 Run "arachni_xmlrpcd -h" to see the Dispatcher's relevant SSL options.

-Finally, please pay close attention and do not alter to the indentation and formatting of the configuration file.
+Finally, please pay close attention and do not alter the indentation and formatting of the configuration file.